cejeone/cejeone/README.md

 ### Hi there 👋

-✨ Now i'm making all web projects with Laravel Framework and Javascript
+✨ Now i'm making all web projects with Laravel (Blade, Inetia, React) and Next

 <!--
 **cejeone/cejeone** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.